3.11.7 Mutual obligation requirements for people with a partial capacity to work

 Note: When a job seeker's work capacity with intervention is less than their baseline work capacity due to a deteriorating condition, their mutual obligation requirements are based on their baseline work capacity.

 A job seeker may also have a temporary medical condition and have a temporary reduced work capacity (TRWC), which is identified through an ESAt.
 Job seekers will have reduced requirements for the period of their TRWC.
-When setting appropriate activities, the delegate must ensure that activities and the level of participation take into account the job seeker's TRWC.
+When setting appropriate requirements, the delegate must ensure that requirements and the level of participation take into account the job seeker's TRWC.

-Partial capacity to work of 0-7 or 8-14 hours a week
+Partial capacity to work of 0 to 7 or 8 to 14 hours a week

-A job seeker with an assessed capacity to work 0-7 or 8-14 hours a week can meet their mutual obligation requirements by attending a quarterly interview with Services Australia to discuss their participation and meeting the terms of their Job Plan.
+A job seeker with an assessed capacity to work 0 to 7 or 8 to 14 hours a week can meet their mutual obligation requirements by attending a quarterly interview with Services Australia to discuss their participation and meeting the terms of their Job Plan.
 The job seeker can volunteer to accept a referral to a suitable program of assistance recommended by their ESAt/JCA, but cannot be penalised for not accepting a referral.

-Partial capacity to work of 15-29 hours a week or principal carer parent
+Partial capacity to work of 15 to 29 hours a week or principal carer parent

-A job seeker with an assessed capacity to work of 15-29 hours per week can fully meet their mutual obligation requirements by undertaking 15 hours per week of paid work (including self-employment) or approved study (or a combination) .
+A job seeker with an assessed capacity to work of 15 to 29 hours per week can fully meet their mutual obligation requirements by undertaking 15 hours per week of paid work (including self-employment) or approved study (or a combination).
 If fully meeting their requirements, they cannot be required to simultaneously undertake any job search or meet any other additional requirements.
-If they are not fully meeting their requirements through sufficient participation in the above activities, they will be required to be connected with an employment services program and to look for work of 15-29 hours a week which matches their capacity.
+If they are not fully meeting their requirements through sufficient participation in the above activities, they will be required to be connected with an employment services program and to look for work of 15 to 29 hours a week which matches their capacity.

 Partial capacity to work job seekers meeting their requirements through the above activities are not required to look for work or connect with a provider, although they can choose to volunteer for employment services should they wish to do so.